zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 To use the endpoint provider, you also need to enable the endpoint property and customize the URL corresponding to the SAF resource authorization.
 By default, the ZSS API is configured and used.

 1. Open the file `zowe.yaml`.
-2. Find or add the folowing properties:
+2. Find or add the following properties:
    - `components.gateway.apiml.security.authorization.provider: endpoint`
    - `components.gateway.apiml.security.authorization.endpoint.enabled: true`
    - `components.gateway.apiml.security.authorization.endpoint.url: <endpoint_url>`